Why I still love to use a MacBookPro and MacOS in 2019

 • Atlassian Cloud applications - BitBucket, Trello and CI pipeline - and SourceTree for some git operations.

-• Homebrew as package manager for utilities.
+• Homebrew as a package manager for utilities.

 • Docker as container manager - for complex product you can run locally kubernetes.